rishykun/Requestr/README.md

 	- You can view a request by clicking on the view button (currently you can only view from the front page)
 	- Users can add comments to each request.
 In the future we will enforce that only users that made the request or are working on completing the request can comment on it.

-The Messages and Search Helpers buttons on the Nav Bar do nothing at the moment as the features have not been implemented.
+The Messages, Search Helpers buttons, and Accepted Requests on the Nav Bar do nothing at the moment as the features have not been implemented.